bbossankimster/bbossankimster/README.md

 </br>Knowledge + experience + interest + earnings = it's all about me
 ----
 I have 3 years experience in Python application development.
-Previously, I worked for more than 7 years as IT and Network Engineer
+</br>Previously, I worked for more than 7 years as IT and Network Engineer

 - nepshekuev.a.88+py@gmail.com
 - https://www.linkedin.com/in/andrey-nepshekuev-5a09b5129/